Rahulkamble01/tshell/Readme.md

    D:\tshell-project\tShell\service\tshell
 4. Now you will see your project in Eclipse.

-### To Get your Maven Repository
+###  Get All your Maven Repository
 1. Open your WinSCP5.9.4 .
-2. Give your IP address as 10.142.194.148 and Port Number: 22.
+2. Give your IP address: 10.142.194.148 and Port Number: 22.
 3. They will ask for permission.
 4. Choose option 'Yes' .
 5. Login with your Employee Id as UserName and your Password .
 6. In the Left Hand Side open this `C:\Users\[Your Employee Id]\.m2\repository` folder .
 7. On Right Hand Side Navigate to `/tshell-repo` folder.
-8. Copy all 16 folder .
+8. Copy all 16 folders .
-9. Then Paste it on Left Hand Side 'Repository' folder already opened.
+9. Then Paste it on Left Hand Side 'repository' folder already opened.
 10. Now you have all Maven Repository.

 ### To Remove Pom.xml error in Eclipse